 In our Egyptian and Muslim culture, sharing food is not just about making sure someone’s fed.
 It’s an act of hospitality and of charity, symbolising at the most basic level the sharing of what we have.
 I hope you and your family will enjoy trying some of my family’s traditional Egyptian food as a gift from my family to yours.

 On high, heat 2 tbsp of the oil in a pan.
 Brown the diced onion.
 Add the lamb and sear to get some colour on the meat and seal it.

 Stir the chopped fresh tomatoes, tinned crushed tomatoes and tomato paste into the lamb.
 Then crumble the chicken stock cube into the pan and stir thoroughly.
 Add a generous pinch of salt and pepper.

 Cover and lower the heat to a simmer for 1-1.5 hours or until the meat is tender.
 Check every 15-20 minutes and add a cup or two of water if the mixture is getting too thick.
 Adjust seasoning to your taste.

-When the stew is ready, warm the third tablespoon of oil in a small pan and fry the garlic till soft and golden, not crispy.
-(Don’t have the oil too hot.)
+When the stew is ready, warm the third tbsp of oil in a small pan and fry the garlic until soft and golden – not crispy (don’t have the oil too hot).
 Add the fresh coriander to the garlic and stir.
 Sprinkle the garlic and coriander on top of the stew, stirring to mix through.